Ham radio equipment does not have to cost "an arm and a leg"!

 This means that, if I had sold these ham radios 10 years later, in 2000, some ham (maybe you) would still be using them today!

-You can really get a lot of enjoyment and "mileage" out of used ham radio equipment that has been used according to the manufacturer's recommendations, and maintained in good working order.
+You can really get a lot of enjoyment and "mileage" out of used equipment that has been operated according to the manufacturer's recommendations, and maintained in good working order.
+See this page for more info on used transceivers.

 Take care of your equipment and it will pay off.